KyleWiese/gcp-pcf-quickstart/docs/prerequisites.md

      - Persistent Disk Standard (GB) (in desired region): 10,000 GB
      - CPUs (in desired region): 200

+## Setting up your Apigee Account

+1. [Sign up](https://login.apigee.com/sign_up) for an Apigee account
+1. Follow the steps to setup your account
+1. After a few minutes you should see an `****-eval` organization with a `test` and `prod` environment available in your apigee edge dashboard

 ## Setting up your Deployment Machine

 ### Option 1: Using Cloud Shell